xCykrix/discord_emoji/README.md

 ### Installation

-1. Install the package with NPM using one of the two methods listed below.
+1. Install the package via `npm` or even directly from GitHub.

     ```bash
     # Install from npmjs.org.